irmen/prog8/docs/source/programming.rst

 Miscellaneous
 ^^^^^^^^^^^^^

-boolean(x)
-    Returns a byte value representing the boolean (truthy) value of x, where x can be any numeric type.
-    This means it returns 0 (false) when x equals 0, and 1 otherwise.

 cmp(x,y)
     Compare the integer value x to integer value y.
 Doesn't return a value or boolean result, only sets the processor's status bits!